-Whether your job requires you to travel frequently or whether you’re taking a much-needed vacation, there’s no better time to have a sturdy and solid watch on your wrist than when you’re traveling.
-As you jet to catch a connecting flight, drive across town to your next meeting, or hop on a train for a day-trip to a nearby city, you can simply pull up your shirtsleeve and glance down at your watch for the time.
+If your job requires you to travel frequently or if you’re taking a much-needed vacation, there’s no better time to have a sturdy and solid watch on your wrist.
+As you jet to catch a connecting flight, drive to your next meeting, or hop on a train for a day-trip, you can simply pull up your shirtsleeve and glance down for the time.
 It’s even more seamless and convenient than digging in your briefcase or backpack for your smartphone.

-There are numerous watches designed specifically for travel.
+There are numerous watches that fit into the travel category.
 If you’re jetting around the globe through different time zones, you can get a watch with a GMT or worldtimer function.
-If you’re heading to a beach location or plan on a scuba diving excursion, you can use a dive watch for optimum water resistance.
-Or, if you prefer a more rustic getaway like hiking the trails or skiing the slopes, you can get a classic outdoor watch that’s built to endure the elements.
+If you’re heading to a beach location or plan on a scuba diving excursion, then take a dive watch.
+More rugged getaways, like hiking and skiing, gear themselves towards a classic, outdoor watch.

 Before You Reach Your Destination